garrandall/popular-music-data/tracks/double-vision-foreigner.md

 Fill my eyes with that double vision
 No disguise for that double vision
-Ooh, when it gets through to me, it's always new to me My double vision gets the best of me
+Oh, when it gets through to me, it's always new to me My double vision gets the best of me

 Never do more than I, I really need